njpanderson/myo-webpage/README.md

 **WARNING: This project is currenty UNLICENSED and is pending an appropriate open source license.
 For now, please do not make copies or distribute this project, or use it in any public-facing projects.**

-# Tag
+# tag
-Tag is a Single Page App created to guide users through the basics of creating web pages using a simple visual interface.
+tag is a Single Page App created to guide users through the basics of creating web pages using a simple visual interface.

 ## Installing

 [installation instructions for es5 index/view files]

-## How Tag works
+## How tag works

 [explain the main app and View frames, Droplets, Drop Zones and how they work with View templates]

 ## Recommended setup

-Before you begin, take note that this is only recommended setup guidance in order to get you started with using Tag.
+Before you begin, take note that this is only recommended setup guidance in order to get you started with using tag.
 If you wish to set things up in a different way, the only things must be considered:

- - Tag `require('njp-tag').default` must be instantiated from `App` on the main page of your app.
+ - tag `require('njp-tag').default` must be instantiated from `App` on the main page of your app.
  - View `require('njp-tag/view').default` must be instantiated from `View` on view page of your app, which is referenced by the settings passed to the `App` constructor, and is set to `"view.html"` by default.

 You can also import the app/view files with ES2015 imports: